cavo789/blog/blog/2024/01/26/update-env-files-cli/index.md

 The function will use `grep` and `sed` (see my [Search and replace (or add) using sed](/blog/linux-sed-tips) article to learn more) to update the variable or add it to the file.

-Then `printf` will echo the new value on screen, just for debugging / control process.
+Then `printf` will echo the new value on the screen, just for debugging / control process.

-Finally the function is called like this: `updateEnv "APP_DEBUG" "false" ".env"`.
+Finally, the function is called like this: `updateEnv "APP_DEBUG" "false" ".env"`.

 Before seeing the function, like always, just create a sample file: